This article has been reviewed by Thanai Pongdee, MD, FAAAAI

 Grass allergy tablets are currently approved for ages 10 through 65.
-Ragweed tablets are currently approved for ages 18 to 65.
+Ragweed and dust mite tablets are currently approved for ages 18 to 65.

 Allergy immunotherapy is not started on patients who are pregnant but can be continued on patients who become pregnant while receiving it.
 In some patients with other medical conditions or who take certain common medications, allergy tablets may be more risky.
 It is important to mention other medications you take to your allergist.

 Allergy tablets have a more favorable safety profile than allergy shots, which is why it does not need to be given in a medical setting after the first dose.
 However, the FDA-approved product information for the four tablets available in the United States includes a warning about the possibility of severe allergic reactions, including anaphylaxis, from the tablets.

 That is why the preferred location for receiving your first dose is your prescribing allergist’s office.
 Initial treatments may also be given at another facility where the physician and staff are trained to recognize and treat reactions or have received instructions by your prescribing allergist.

 The primary side effects of allergy tablets are local reactions such as itching or burning of the mouth or lips and less commonly, gastrointestinal symptoms.
 These reactions usually stop after a few days or a week.
 An epinephrine autoinjector should also be prescribed to patients receiving allergy tablets in the event that a severe allergic reaction should occur at home.